gfitzp/sql-connections/README.md

 # sql-connections
-Functions to handle MySQL database connections and queries
+Functions to handle MySQL and Oracle database connections and queries

 ----
 ## dbConnect()